InterfaceTT/20778-Analyzing-Data-with-Power-BI/Demonstrations/20778C_MOD06_DEMO.md

 ### Demo 1: Adding Visualizations to a Report

-1. Start **Microsoft SQL Server Management Studio**, and then connect to the **MIA-SQL** database engine instance by using Windows® authentication.
+1. Start **Microsoft SQL Server Management Studio**, and then connect to the **Localhost** database engine instance by using Windows® authentication.

 1. In the **D:\\Demofiles\\Mod06\\Demo** folder, open the **Demo.ssmssln** solution.